 Click on it to start Linux Bash Shell.
 It will ask you to accept terms and conditions.
 Press ‘y’ on your keyboard to accept the terms and conditions.
 Or you can open PowerShell/command prompt and run “Bash” and follow the simple prompts to accept Canonical’s license and kick-off the download of the Ubuntu image.
-It will start download from windows store. wait untill complete download.
+It will start download from Microsoft store. wait untill complete download.

-After download has completed, it will take some time to extract and install then you will see a message installation successful. enter a unix use name and then set a password as shown picture bellow.
+After the download has completed, it will take some time to extract and install then you will see a message installation successful. enter a unix use name and then set a password as shown picture below.

 you’ll be able to start “Bash on Ubuntu on Windows” from the Start menu: